masakistan/kcollections/kdict_merging.md

 ## PyObject Values and the GIL

-`pybind11` provides automatic type conversion for many types and we have implemented several cases but there may be instances where you want to use a custom python object or an object that we have not provided explicit support for.
+`pybind11` provides automatic type conversion for many types and we have implemented several cases but there may be instances where you want to use a custom object.
-To use `Kdict` for an unsupported type, initialize it with `object` as the value type for the dictionary.
+While it is possible to create a `Kdict` with an `py::object` value, we suggest that you implement a custom class in C++.
-Using `object` as the value type will cause `Kdict` to acquire the Global Interpreter Lock (GIL) when performing operations.
+Using `object` as the value type will cause `Kdict` to acquire the Global Interpreter Lock (GIL) when performing operations which negates all speedup from parallelization.
 The use of the GIL makes parallel operatoins (essentially) sequential removing any benefit of parallel operation.

 ## List of Available Value Types